Attacker Kills Four Children With Hatchet At Brazil Preschool - UrduPoint

 "There is no greater pain than a family that loses children or grandchildren, even more so when it is in an act of violence against innocent and defenseless children," he wrote on Twitter.

-"My thoughts and prayers are with the victims' families and the community of Blumenau in the face of this monstrous attack." - Repeat tragedies - Violence in schools has been increasing in Brazil in recent years.
+"My thoughts and prayers are with the victims' families and the community of Blumenau in the face of this monstrous attack."
+Violence in schools has been increasing in Brazil in recent years.

 Last week, a 13-year-old boy killed a teacher in a knife attack at a school in Sao Paulo.

-In November, a 16-year-old shooter killed four people and wounded more than 10 others in twin attacks on two schools in the southeastern city of Aracruz, in Espirito Santo state.
+A 16-year-old shooter last November also killed four people and wounded more than 10 others in twin attacks on two schools in the southeastern city of Aracruz, in Espirito Santo state.

 The country's deadliest school shooting left 12 children dead in 2011, when a man opened fire at his former elementary school in the Rio de Janeiro suburb of Realengo, then killed himself.